-This post shares my tips about how to care for a wandering jew plant.
+This post shares my tips about how to care for a wandering tradescantia zebrina plant.
 This hardy house plant will make the perfect addition to your collection!

-How to Care for a Wandering Jew Plant
+How to Care for a Wandering Tradescantia Zebrina Plant

 Wait, so is it cool to use the name or what?

-I’m going to say yes because everything I read from Jewish folks describing the connection to the plant seemed cool with it.
-The OzTorah website also says that the original story is unlikely to have had a specific connection with Jews—though some Christians have morphed it in to an antisemitic legend.
+When I first wrote this post, I said yes.
+Because everything I read from Jewish folks describing the connection between the word “jew” and the plant seemed cool with it.
+The OzTorah website also says that the original story is unlikely to have had a specific connection with Jewish people—though some Christians have morphed it in to an antisemitic legend.

 The Jewish Telegraphic Agency website also says the following about the term “wandering Jew”:

 This motif of the wandering Jew also took form as an 1844 French novel, opera, and silent film which weren’t anti-Semitic so much as straight-up depressing: A Jewish man is separated from his sister by the Bering Strait and condemned to wander the Earth forever.
 A plague of cholera follows in his wake, and—spoiler alert—he never finds his sister.Jewish Telegraphic Agency

 So why, exactly, is a plant called the wandering jew?
 Well…we’re not totally sure.
 But most people assume that, like the mythical Wandering Jew character cursed to wander the Earth forever, the tradescantia zebrina plant has wandered all around the world, from its native Mexico to temperatures under freezing.